rGet5/prompt-toolkit-by-renmarsc/README.md

-# Prompt Engineering Toolkit by RenMars C.
+# Prompt Engineering Toolkit by Rene Mars C.

 A practical, no-fluff guide to crafting powerful prompts for AI—built for students, teachers, creatives, and critical thinkers.